Cokie Roberts died September 17, 2019, at age 75.

-At NPR she previously served as the congressional correspondent for more than 10 years.
-In addition to her work for NPR, Roberts is a political commentator for ABC News, providing analysis for all network news programming.
+Cokie Roberts served as a congressional correspondent at NPR for more than 10 years.
+Later, she appeared as a commentator on Morning Edition.
+In addition to her work for NPR, Roberts was a political commentator for ABC News, providing analysis for all network news programming.

-In addition to her appearances on the airwaves, Roberts, along with her husband, Steven V. Roberts, writes a weekly column syndicated in newspapers around the country by Universal Uclick.
-The Roberts also wrote From this Day Forward, an account of their more than 40-year marriage and other marriages in American history.
+In addition to her appearances on the airwaves, Roberts, along with her husband, Steven V. Roberts, wrote a weekly column syndicated in newspapers around the country by Universal Uclick.
+The Robertses also wrote From This Day Forward, an account of their more than 40-year marriage and other marriages in American history.
 The book immediately went onto The New York Times bestseller list, following Roberts' number one bestseller, We Are Our Mothers' Daughters, an account of women's roles and relationships throughout American history.
-Roberts histories of women in America's founding era — Founding Mothers, published in 2004 and Ladies of Liberty in 2008, also became instant bestsellers.
+Roberts's histories of women in America's founding era — Founding Mothers, published in 2004 and Ladies of Liberty in 2008 — also became instant bestsellers.
 Her most recent book, Capital Dames: The Civil War and the Women of Washington, 1848-1868, was published in 2015.

-Cokie Roberts holds more than twenty honorary degrees, serves on the boards of several non-profit institutions and on the President's Commission on Service and Civic Participation.
-The Library of Congress named her a "Living Legend," one of the very few Americans to have attained that honor.
-She is the mother of two and grandmother of six.
+Cokie Roberts held more than twenty honorary degrees and served on the boards of several non-profit institutions and on the President's Commission on Service and Civic Participation.
+The Library of Congress named her a "Living Legend."
+She was the mother of two and grandmother of six.